nickproud/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/File Component/FileComponentDesignDocument.md

 Author: Nicole Carrero
 Creation Date: 2/9/2021

-Updated On: 3/5/2021
+Updated On: 3/18/2021
 Updated By: Nicole Carrero

 **File Component**

 **Context**

-- Problem: Users are not able to save files in a file manager.
+- Problem: Users are not able to save files in a file manager using local file storage or Azure blob storage.
 Users should be able to upload a file as well as create folders to store those files.
 A user should be able to view a list of folders and files as well as rename, move, copy, and delete them.
 Users should be able to export a file.
 - Requirements: Ensure a user is able to use the file manager to upload a file, create a folder, view a list of folders and files, and rename, move, copy, and delete files or folders.
 Ensure a user is able to export a file.

 **Component Scope**